Warranty: 10 years

 |Mattress Height||Back Sleepers||Stomach Sleepers||Side Sleepers|

 The cooling effect of this mattress may vary based on your body type and how warm you sleep.
 DreamFoam says that the open cell technology in each CertiPUR-US certified foam layer increases airflow and breathability, but some reviewers experience nice cooling from the gel swirl memory foam, while others say that the cooling gel aspect of the mattress is overrated.
 We think that if you don’t sleep hot on a regular basis and do not sleep with a partner who sleeps hot, you should sleep temperature neutral on the Chill.
+For mattresses that incorporate other cooling features, check out the best mattress for hot sleepers.

 If you sleep with a partner and are looking to use the full surface of a Full- or Queen-size mattress, the DreamFoam Chill may not be the best option for you, because it has no perimeter reinforcement system.
 After just a few months, several customers mention sagging around the edges from simply getting in and out of bed.
 You’re likely to experience a roll-off sensation near the edges of the mattress if you plan on sharing a Full or Queen DreamFoam Chill.